Web-application-based-on-AI/database_team/README.md

 	Publish date, user, number of likes.
 	Post may have likes log.
-	Likes log has full name and picture (If exists) of users who liked the post.
+	Likes log has full name
 	Any user can see likes log of any post.
-	Posts have a maximum length of 500 char.
+	Posts have a maximum length of 200 char.
 	Users can edit their posts.
-	Posts may have edit date.
-	A user can delete his post.

 ## Finally
  Depending on the above, this is our ERD